-We recommend that the Pod Management Team own the scheduling of the Reviews.
-Because they sit right 'in the middle'

-of everything, they are in a perfect position to know (or to find out) which Reviews are needed, when they are needed, and who should be there.
-(See the 'The Pod Management Team Schedules Reviews' sub-section of the Pod's Management Team Pattern for more discussion.)
+We recommend that the Pod's Flow Mgmt Team own the scheduling of the Reviews.
+Because they sit right 'in the middle' of everything, they are in a perfect position to know (or to find out) which Reviews are needed, when they are needed, and who should be there.
+(See the 'The Pod's Flow Mgmt Team Schedules Reviews' sub-section of the Pod's Management Team Pattern for more discussion.)